stimulusreflex/stimulus_reflex/docs/setup.md

 1. `pkill -f spring`
 2. Edit your Gemfile and comment out **spring** and **spring-watcher-listen**
-3. `bin/spring binstub –remove –all`
+3. `bin/spring binstub –-remove –-all`
 {% endhint %}